Shopify or EKM - which platform provides the best ecommerce solution for UK businesses?

 Shopify’s theme customisation offers drag and drop functionality with a live preview editor which makes adjusting themes to suit your branding a breeze.
 Within your chosen theme you can customise everything from the colours to the font to the layout of each page.
 Shopify offers the best theme customisations of the three, and have set the standard for what other platforms are now trying to reach.

-ShopWired offers 20 fully functional ecommerce themes free of charge.
-All of the themes are optimised for mobile and tablet devices.
+ShopWired offers 20 fully functional ecommerce themes and all of them are provided free of charge.

 Picking the best ecommerce platform for your business is a difficult decision and we'd thoroughly recommend taking out a free trial of each solution because each business's requirements are slightly different.